 On Nov.
-26, the Faculty of Graduate and Postdoctoral Affairs, along with Co-op and Career Services, sponsored a Professional Development day to help grad students explore careers outside academia when they graduate.
+26, the Graduate Studies, along with Co-op and Career Services, sponsored a Professional Development day to help grad students explore careers outside academia when they graduate.
 Part of that day included a panel discussion by five Carleton alumni.
 Here are some of the tips they shared.

 all five panelists